smilydawra/web-development-school-projects/optimaanalyticsassignment/README.md

 ### Live Version

-Visit [http://furnitureconcepts.smilydawra.info/](This link) to see the live version.
+Visit [This link](http://furnitureconcepts.smilydawra.info/) to see the live version.